BodoBookhagen/ICESat-2_SVDA/README.md

 Some of these modules are not required for running the code (for example, `cartopy` and `plotly`), but they are useful when interactively exploring the data.

-You can also add this conda environment to be recognized by the Jupyter Notebooks:
+You can also add this conda environment to be recognized by Jupyter Notebooks:
 ```
 python -m ipykernel install --user --name=icesat2
 ```